 Showing all 5 results

 A water softener is used to soften hard water by removing the minerals from it.
 Issues arising from the use of hard water for day-to-day activities are a common complaint by homeowners.
 Hard water is known to cause dry skin and hair, and leave behind a residue in bathrooms and kitchens.
-Since most homeowners in Canada rely on water for cooking, bathing, and cleaning, water softeners are an important investment.
+Since most homeowners in Edmonton and Canada as a whole rely on water for cooking, bathing, and cleaning, water softeners are an important investment.

 What Is a Water Softener?